drips-network/docs/docs/for-developers/guides/connecting-a-wallet.md

 ![Connect 1][c1]

 We can see that the end user is being offered the option to connect their wallet.
 To see what's happening behind the scenes, you can open the file `nft-driver-examples/src/routes/Header.svelte` in your favorite editor.
-In particular, see the
+In particular, see that
-<a href="https://github.com/radicle-dev/drips-js-sdk/blob/a2ad5226284e2e967e95d7f5d24fea79583222b9/nft-driver-examples/src/routes/Header.svelte#L35" target="_blank">function that is called</a> when the collect button is clicked:
+<a href="https://github.com/radicle-dev/drips-js-sdk/blob/a2ad5226284e2e967e95d7f5d24fea79583222b9/nft-driver-examples/src/routes/Header.svelte#L35" target="_blank">the connect() function that is called</a> when the collect button is clicked:

 ![Connect 2][c2]

-Here we can see that the function first *awaits* the result of the user completing their interaction with web3modal (the modal screen in the example app that allows the user to choose a wallet to connnect).
+Here we can see that the function first *awaits* the result of the user completing their interaction with web3modal (the modal screen in the example app).
 Note that it is not required that your app work with web3modal to build on the
 Drips SDK.
 As we can see by looking at the next line in the code, all that is required to create a Web3Provider is to pass in a walletProvider and many different types of wallet providers are supported.

 In the next part of the connect function (lines 40-44), we can see that two different types of clients are created for interacting with the Drips SDK.
 The first is:

 `nftDriverClient: await NFTDriverClient.create(provider)`

 ... which creates an NFTDriverClient.
-This client allows developer code to send transactions to the NFTDriver smart contract and perform actions like setting Drips or Splits and collecting funds from an NFT-based sub-account.
+This client allows developers' application code to send transactions to the NFTDriver smart contract and perform actions like setting Drips or Splits and collecting funds from an NFT-based sub-account.

-The second is:
+The second client that is created is a DripsSubgraphClient:

+`subgraphClient: DripsSubgraphClient.create((await provider.getNetwork()).chainId)`

+This client assists application code in executing commonly used graphQL queries against the Drips Network's subgraph and formatting the results as Javascript objects.

+Now that we have a wallet connected, we're ready to see how we can create a Drips account using the SDK in the next guide.